Eligibility for Loans Through Square Capital

 Take a peek at Becoming Eligible for Another Loan Through Square Capital for more information.

-Square Capital, LLC is a wholly owned subsidiary of Square, Inc., d/b/a Square Capital of California, LLC in FL, GA, MT, and NY.
-All loans are issued by Celtic Bank, a Utah-Chartered Industrial Bank.
-Member FDIC, located in Salt Lake City, UT.
+Square Capital, LLC and Square Financial Services, Inc. are both wholly owned subsidiaries of Square, Inc. Square Capital, LLC d/b/a Square Capital of California, LLC in FL, GA, MT, and NY.
+All loans are issued by either Celtic Bank or Square Financial Services, Inc. Square Financial Services, Inc. and Celtic Bank are both Utah-Chartered Industrial Banks.
+Members FDIC, located in Salt Lake City, UT.
+The bank issuing your loan will be identified in your loan agreement.
 All loans are subject to credit approval.
 FW1118